EhsanEqlimi/Sparse-USR-EigMem/README.md

 Copyright @ Ehsan Eqlimi and Bahador Makkiabadi

-Department of Medical Physics and Biomedical Enfineering, Tehran University of Medical Sciences (TUMS), Tehran, Iran
+@Department of Medical Physics and Biomedical Enfineering, Tehran University of Medical Sciences (TUMS), Tehran, Iran

 Date: May 2016 - Jan 2017